oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 </details>

-It's good to check the working status of the library every now and then in case you need to deprecate.
+It's a good idea to check the working status of the library periodically in case you need to deprecate it.

-Since we are working on a notebook the next command is neccessary for allowing the execution of nested [asyncio](https://docs.python.org/3/library/asyncio.html) event loops (the building block for blazing fast scraping).
+Since we are working in a notebook, the following command is neccessary to allow the execution of nested [asyncio](https://docs.python.org/3/library/asyncio.html) event loops (the building block for blazing-fast scraping).

 ``` python
 # if running in notebooks